hemantk-12/ozone/hadoop-hdds/docs/content/design/container-reconciliation-ec.md

 **Cons:**
 1. Client change to store stripe checksum on all the replica nodes.
 2. Currently, the stripe checksum is stored on the first replica node and parity nodes.
-To maintain backward compatibility, a request will be made to the replica nodes to retrieve and populate the missing stripe checksums on replica indexes where they are not stored.
+To maintain backward compatibility, at the starting, scanner has to retrieve and populate the missing stripe checksums on replica indexes where they are not stored.

 ### 3. Reconciliation Process and Padding for the Last Stripe
 This approach is similar to second approach, but the reconciliation process is responsible for adding padding to the last stripe, rather than the scanner handling the calculation.